JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 You can use Grid and the `property` style element together.
 If you add to the Grid container the `position: relative` style property, then it serves as both the Grid container and also the *positioned* element for any elements inside it.
 The wrapped elements can now use Grid for sizing, spacing and general layout, and also use `position: absolute` in combination with `top`, `right`, `bottom`, and `left` to take elements out of the flow of the general layout.
 Check out [how to use Grid with absolute positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Relationship_of_Grid_Layout#grid_and_absolutely_positioned_elements).

-Look at the example located in the [grid file](html/grid.html) so that you see the webpage and open the files in a Code Editor.
+Look at the example located in the [grid file](html/grid.html) so that you see the web page and open the files in a Code Editor.
 In the files, you'll see code that creates a CSS grid.
 View how it looks in the browser.
 Play around with the code to change the grid layout and other styles.

 Is the grid responsive?
 How can you use the `position` style property and Flexbox in combination with Grid?